 - walls insulated with saw dust

-- cyprus pine timber, resistant to termite attack, use throughout the house
+- cyprus pine timber, resistant to termite attack was used throughout the house

 - raised ventilating ridging on the hips and ridges of the roof, ventilators under the eaves for all rooms and substantial footings to allow for free movement of air circulation under the building